 DDT is one of the most controversial chemical compounds in recent history.
-It has proven effectiveness as an insecticide, but its potent toxicity isn't limited to insects.
-Banned by many countries including the United States, DDT is nonetheless still used -- legally or illegally -- in some places.
+It has proven effective as an insecticide, but its potent toxicity isn't limited to insects.
+Banned by many countries including the United States, DDT is nonetheless still used—legally or illegally—in some places.

 What Is DDT?

 DDT also has serious health effects on humans.
-According to the EPA, DDT can cause liver damage including liver cancer, nervous system damage, birth defects and other reproductive harm.
+According to the EPA, DDT can cause liver damage including liver cancer, nervous system damage, congenital disabilities, and other reproductive harm.